High-dynamic-range television: Static metadata

-The metadata do not describe how the HDR content should be adapted to HDR consumer displays that have lower color volume (i.e. peak brightness, contrast and color gamut) than the content.
+The metadata do not describe how the HDR content should be adapted to HDR consumer displays that have lower color volume (i.e., peak brightness, contrast and color gamut) than the content.

 Dynamic metadata

-Dynamic metadata are specific for each frame or each scene of the video.
+Dynamic metadata is specific to each frame or each scene of the video.

 Dynamic metadata of Dolby Vision, HDR10+ and SMPTE ST 2094 describe what color volume transform should be applied to contents that are shown on displays that have different color volume from the mastering display.
 It is optimized for each scene and each display.
 It allows for the creative intents to be preserved even on consumer displays that have limited color volume.

 SMPTE ST 2094 or Dynamic Metadata for Color Volume Transform (DMCVT) is a standard for dynamic metadata published by SMPTE in 2016 as six parts.
 It is carried in HEVC SEI, ETSI TS 103 433, CTA 861-G. Core components of DMCVT are defined in SMPTE ST 2094-1.
 DMCVT includes four applications: